surfnet-niels/White-paper-on-federated-SSH-solutions/white-paper-on-federated-SSH-solutions.md

-The goal of this paper is to present and evaluate different ways in which federated identity – as known on the web – could be leveraged for SSH access to resources.
+The goal of this paper is to present and evaluate different ways in which federated identity – as known as webSSO – could be leveraged for SSH access to resources.